chef/chef-web-docs/content/config_rb_client.md

 :   The subdirectory in which encrypted data bag secrets are located.

-`enforce_default_paths`
+`enforce_path_sanity`

-:   Turn on path defaults in resources that shellout so that expected
+:   Turn on path sanity in resources that shellout so that expected
     paths like /sbin or /bin are added to the PATH.
 Disabled by default.

 `environment`